A-Tamang/LDE-MODULUS/README.md

 Future updates:

-             Show "particular solutions" as well as complete solutions
+             i) Show "particular solutions" as well as complete solutions

-             Be able to accept negative Modulo (currently not integrated)
+            ii) Be able to accept negative Modulo (currently not integrated)

-             Make modulo calculations more efficient by simplying before evaluating via EEA Algorithm
+           iii) Make modulo calculations more efficient by simplying before evaluating via EEA Algorithm

-             Make into webpage with a clean interface
+           iv)  Make into webpage with a clean interface